-As of May 6, 2013, we had \$44.0 million of borrowings outstanding under our revolving credit facility.
-In the future, we may incur significant additional indebtedness in order to make acquisitions, to develop our properties or for other purposes.
+As of the date of this prospectus, we have \$180.0 million of borrowing base availability under our revolving credit facility.
+In the future, we may incur significant indebtedness under our revolving credit facility or otherwise in order to make acquisitions, to develop our properties or for other purposes.